oddbird/oddleventy/content/work/material-repricing.md

 to see notes all the time,
-we created an expandable sidebar, allowing users to focus on the most imporant information that is most imporant to them at any given time.
+we created an expandable sidebar, allowing users to focus on the information that is most important to them at any given time.

 {% call embed.media_block(